kyang04/kyang04.github.io/index.md

 You should now have a functional cell magic that be loaded and executed using ```%load_ext cell_magic``` and ```%%cmagic```

+Your file structure should look something like this Screenshot 2024-12-04 162426.jpg
 ### 2. Creating a parser from Lezer grammar